This post shows you 11 easy ways to make your living room look bigger.

 Besides choosing the right furniture that makes a small living room look bigger, the placement also makes a huge difference.

-I struggled a lot with this for my own small apartment living room, but I’ve found some golden rules that make a huge difference for your space.
+I struggled with this for my own small apartment living room, but I’ve found some golden rules that make a massive difference for your space.

 1. Go for light colors

-That goes for your walls, floor (rugs), and also your furniture.
+That goes for your walls, floor (rugs), and furniture.

-Although you can definitely play around with a pop of color here and there, keep the main color palette neutral.
+Although you can play around with a pop of color here and there, keep the primary color palette neutral.

 2. Use a large mirror